mwaugh0328/heterogeneous-agent-trade/README.md

 - [Lyon and Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_quant_losses.pdf) and [Lyon and Waugh (2018) JIE](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_tax.pdf) are precursors to this work.

 - Waugh (2023) (an evolution of [Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/waugh_consumption.pdf)) is an example as well.

+- [Waugh (2023)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/equitable-trade.pdf) studies the optimal pattern of trade in the HAT environment.

 - And it connects to my papers on general equilibrium discrete choice models [Pricing Inequality](http://www.simonmongey.com/uploads/6/5/6/6/65665741/mw_2022_11_16_minneapolis_fed_online.pdf) and [Discrete Choice, Complete Markets, and Equilibrium](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/dce-sed.pdf) with Simon Mongey.